WHY WOULD A BABY NOT LATCH ON?

-- If the baby doesn’t latch on, don’t try to force him to stay on the breast; it won’t work.
-He will either get angry or “go limp”.
-Move him away from the breast and start again.
-It is better to go on-off, on-off several times than to push him into the breast when he hasn’t latched on.
-Pushing the baby into the breast won’t work and may cause baby to refuse even more.
+- If the baby doesn’t latch on, do not try to force him to stay on the breast; it will not work.
+S/he will either get angry or “go limp”.
+Move the baby away from the breast and start again.
+It is better to go on-off, on-off several times than to push him into the breast when s/he has not latched on.
+Pushing the baby into the breast will not work and may cause baby to refuse even more.

-- If the baby goes to the breast and sucks once or twice, he hasn’t latched on a little; he hasn’t latched on at all.
+- If the baby goes to the breast and sucks once or twice, s/he has not really latched on a little; s/he hasn’t latched on at all.

-- If the baby refuses the breast, don’t keep at it until he’s angry.
+- If the baby refuses the breast, do not keep at it until s/he is angry.
 Try finger feeding a few seconds to a minute or two, and try again, perhaps on the other side.
 Finger feeding is primarily used to prepare the baby to take the breast, not primarily to avoid a bottle.

 - If the baby doesn’t latch on, finish the feeding with whatever method you find easiest.
 Cup feeding works well and is better than a bottle.

 - Using a lactation aid at the breast may be helpful, but often requires an extra hand.
 The video shows the baby already latched on, but in this video, you can see how the extra flow from the lactation aid helps the baby latch on.
 The baby is more likely to latch on if the flow is rapid, and the lactation aid increases the milk flow to the baby.